 Do you have any gluten-free members in your family?
-It can be tough to think of quick, easy gluten-free snacks for kids or expensive if you buy premade snacks.
+It can be tough to find quick, easy gluten-free snacks for kids, and they can be expensive if you buy premade ones.
 We’ve got you covered with our favorite gluten-free snack for kids that are easy for you to make at home.

 Importance of Time Spent in the Kitchen